pankajtandon/technoChord/_posts/2017-03-18-graph-vs-relational.md

 Then we will store all dimension data in a Graph db and store the transaction data in an RDBMS.

-The rationale for this is that
+The rationale for this is that dimensions are what Graphs are good at manipulating and maintaining.
+There is not much churn on fact tables, but their normalized nature tends to make them good candidates for the RDBMS.

 Note that dimension tables tend to be smaller than fact tables in most domains.
 But that has no bearing on the above strategy.